Tatsuya-Nonogaki/pw-o-matic/README.md

 ## Features

-- Generate secure passwords optimized for different environments, at the time being:
+- Generates secure passwords optimized for different environments, at the time being:
   - Linux
   - Oracle
   - PowerShell
+- Avoids special symbol characters that may be misinterpreted on the specified environment.
 - Supports variable or fixed password lengths.
 - Allows defining the number of passwords to generate.
-- Ensures safe handling of special characters.
-- Includes options to suppress warnings or add cautionary notes.
+- The major parameters can be tuned for your requirements in almost one place of block in the script.

 ## Requirements